Ring system: Ring systems of planets

-The composition of ring particles varies; they may be silicate or icy dust.
-Larger rocks and boulders may also be present, and in 2007 tidal effects from eight 'moonlets' only a few hundred meters across were detected within Saturn's rings.
+The composition of planetary ring particles varies, ranging from silicates to icy dust.
+Larger rocks and boulders may also be present, as seen in 2007 when tidal effects from eight moonlets only a few hundred meters across were detected within Saturn's rings.
 The maximum size of a ring particle is determined by the specific strength of the material it is made of, its density, and the tidal force at its altitude.
 The tidal force is proportional to the average density inside the radius of the ring, or to the mass of the planet divided by the radius of the ring cubed.
 It is also inversely proportional to the square of the orbital period of the ring.

-Sometimes rings will have "shepherd" moons, small moons that orbit near the inner or outer edges of rings or within gaps in the rings.
+Some planetary rings are influenced by shepherd moons, small moons that orbit near the inner or outer edges of a ringlet or within gaps in the rings.
 The gravity of shepherd moons serves to maintain a sharply defined edge to the ring; material that drifts closer to the shepherd moon's orbit is either deflected back into the body of the ring, ejected from the system, or accreted onto the moon itself.

 It is also predicted that Phobos, a moon of Mars, will break up and form into a planetary ring in about 50 million years.
 Its low orbit, with an orbital period that is shorter than a Martian day, is decaying due to tidal deceleration.